oddbird/oddleventy/content/blog/2014/sqlalchemy-postgres-autocommit.md

 date: 2014-06-14
 ---

+{% import 'utility.macros.njk' as utility %}

+{% set update = ['Update', utility.datetime('2024-04-26')] | join(' ') %}
+{% callout 'note', update %}
+This article was written before the release of SQLAlchemy 2.0.
+The library has changed significantly since then and we have added relevant notes to the [autocommit mode] and [real autocommit] sections.
+TLDR: autocommit mode was deprecated and the isolation level approach is now recommended and thoroughly explained by the official docs.

+[autocommit mode]: #sqlalchemy-s-autocommit-mode-not-what-you-think
+[real autocommit]: #turning-on-real-autocommit

+{% endcallout %}

 [SQLAlchemy] defaults to implicitly opening a new transaction on your first database query.
 If you prefer to start your transactions explicitly instead, I've documented here my explorations in getting that